aspatil0/aspatil0/README.md

 ---

 ### 💡 Fun Fact
-I love creating innovative projects that merge **technology and creativity**, from **IoT systems** to **AI-driven applications** — and sometimes I even write stories and books in my free time. 📚✨
+Beyond tech, I’m also a **writer and storyteller**, authoring multiple books and exploring how creativity fuels innovation. ✨

 ---

-⭐ **If you like my work, consider giving it a star!**
+⭐ **If you like my work, give it a star and follow for more!**
-💬 Open to collaborations — feel free to reach out!
+💬 Open to collaborations — feel free to reach out via email or LinkedIn!